 At Gallardo Law Firm, we not only have the professional guidance you need to get out of a financial crisis, but we are also there with you the entire way.
 When it comes to filing for Chapter 13 bankruptcy, things can get confusing and overwhelming.
 Here's a breakdown of the specifics and what we can do for you.

-The United States economy has been experiencing a period of financial crisis resulting in unemployment and increased debt.
-Unfortunately, the financial state of the U.S. has forced many Americans to fall into debt while others simply do not know how to manage their earnings and thus become tangled in further, overwhelming debt—most likely as a result of Chapter 13 bankruptcy.
+The United States economy has been experiencing a period of financial crisis.
+The financial state of the U.S. has forced many Americans to fall into debt while others simply do not know how to manage their earnings and thus become tangled in further, overwhelming debt—most likely as a result of Chapter 13 bankruptcy.

 Major cities in the country have been affected by the downfall of the country’s financial stability.
 Gallardo Law Firm has professionally assisted debtors in filing Chapter 13 bankruptcy in Miami.
 For individuals who currently face such a situation, filing for bankruptcy is the perfect solution to solve their economic problems by proving their eligibility.
 Bankruptcy is established under federal law to eliminate and/or repay—according to federal court—the obtained debt.